• Print This Print

 Is there an alternative to using real shark fins for shark fin soup?

 Although various alternatives have been promoted in Asia, they have not achieved widespread popularity.
-The main reason is that they lack the historical cachet of shark fin soup, a dish that was once the sole preserve of emperors and that, for two thousand years, has enjoyed the reputation of symbolizing great wealth and power.
+The main reason is that they lack the historical cachet of shark fin soup, a dish that was once the sole preserve of emperors and that, for 2000 years, has symbolized wealth and power.
 The low-level acceptance of alternatives is certainly not based on a preference for the flavor of real shark fins, since they have none.
 Flavor is imparted to shark fin soup by the addition of chicken or fish stock.

 So what will work in the consuming countries?